gaubrey1/celo-ico/README.md

   });
 ```

-- In the `deployToken.js` file, paste the following code
+In the `deployToken.js` file, paste the following code:

 ```js
 const hre = require("hardhat");